roycatherine/techtest-backend/README.md

 ### Installation

 1. If not already done, install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-2. Run `./vendor/bin/sail up` in the project's directory to build the container and start all services.
+2. Run `./vendor/bin/sail up -d` in the project's directory to build the container and start all services.
 3. Run `./vendor/bin/sail artisan migrate` in the project's directory to run the migrations.
 4. The API will be accessible on http://localhost/api.
 You must not have anything else running on port 80 (laravel), 3306 (mysql), or 6379 (redis).
 5. Have fun!